Administrative (updated 12/02/20)

 This may include medications prescribed at another office, tuberculosis testing (Tubersol), influenza vaccinations, or Rhogam for pregnant women.
-If your list is already complete and accurate, select the Reviewed With No Changes box at the bottom.
-Otherwise, review each medication and check the box if no longer taking it.
+Confirm that your list is already complete and accurate.
+Otherwise, review each medication use the pull down arrow on the right to make changes or delete.
 In order to be able to select the No Current Medications box, you must first address each individual medication.
-If you need to add a medication to your list, select the (+) Add A Medication button.
+If you need to add a medication to your list, select the Add A Medication link.
 Follow the prompts to describe the route, version, dose, start date, and amount you take.
-Click the Save & Next button!
+Click the Save button!

 This lets us know about your vaccination history.
 Gardasil is the HPV vaccine.
 Tdap is the Whooping Cough vaccine.
-If your section is already complete and accurate, select the Reviewed With No Changes box at the bottom.
+Confirm if your section is already complete and accurate.
 Do your best to list an approximate date for each vaccination; we know you may not have this information for some childhood vaccines.
-Click the Save & Next button!
+Click the Save button!

 Past Medical History

 This lets us know about any chronic or historical medical conditions you have.
-If your section is already complete and accurate, select the Reviewed With No Changes box at the bottom.
-Click the Save & Next button!
+Confirm if your section is already complete and accurate.
+Click the Save button!

 This lets us know about any diseases or conditions that your relatives have had, that could impact your healthcare.
 Do your best to list approximate ages.
-If your section is already complete and accurate, select the Reviewed With No Changes box at the bottom.
-Click the Save & Next button!
+Confirm if your section is already complete and accurate.
+Click the Save button!